-Mind Sciences in the Law Curriculum: Tracing the History, Proposing the Proliferation
+Mind Sciences in the Harvard Law School Curriculum: Tracing the History, Proposing the Proliferation

 Part I discusses the historical sources of the relatively recent law and mind sciences movement.
 Particular consideration will be given to the role played by the legal realists in questioning assumptions that would otherwise prevent the mind sciences from permeating law and policy-making.